2022–present Nuevo León political crisis: 2025 budget

 On 16 October 2024, the Congress issued a unanimous exhortation urging García to present the 2025 budget within 35 days, in accordance with Article 125 of the State Constitution.
 The exhortation underscored that two successive years without an approved budget had precipitated an institutional and economic crisis.

 García delivered the 2025 proposal on 20 November 2024, meeting the constitutional deadline for the first time in three years.
 The most controversial component was a request for MX$17.56 billion in long-term borrowing to fund productive public investment, along with supplementary refinancing demands for state entities.
 When combined with refinancing and other debt requests, the total borrowing figure reached nearly MX$21 billion.
 Opposition legislators voiced strong criticism of the debt proposal.
 PAN deputy Myrna Grimaldo conditioned approval of the budget on the disbursement of MX$2.5 billion still owed to municipalities from the 2023 agreement, as they had yet to be distributed.
 PAN coordinator Carlos de la Fuente disclosed that the state was confronting a deficit of some MX$10 billion, owing to public works initiated without adequate budgetary planning and repeated failure to secure debt authorization in prior years.
 Morena coordinator Mario Soto signaled that his caucus might support short-duration borrowing of around MX$4 billion, but firmly opposed the full long-term debt package.

 From late November through mid-December 2024, intensive negotiations unfolded.
 Congress convened joint working sessions on 27–28 November with mayors and autonomous agencies, many of whom decried the gap between their funding requests and the sums allocated by the executive.
 On 5 December, during a full legislative session, the budget proposal failed to obtain a majority and was returned to the Budget Committee.
 In response, García scaled back his debt request to between MX$5 billion and MX$7 billion.

 With no accord reached by year’s end, Nuevo León entered 2025 under its second consecutive budget rollover, continuing to operate under the 2023 budget for a third year.
 Negotiations persisted through January and early February 2025.
-At the governor's request, Secretary of the Interior Rosa Icela Rodríguez facilitated negotiations by convening working sessions between García and opposition forces.
+At the request of García, Secretary of the Interior Rosa Icela Rodríguez and Undersecretary César Yáñez Centeno mediated negotiations between the state government and opposition parties to achieve what federal authorities termed a "governability agreement".
+Following extended negotiations, García's administration and the PRI-PAN bloc reached a deal that enabled the approval of the 2025 state budget, which authorized approximately MX$8 billion in new debt for infrastructure projects.
+In return, the PRI-PAN-PRD bloc secured the payment of MX$1.757 billion in pending transfers to their municipalities and influence over several autonomous bodies.
 Ultimately, on 18 February 2025, Congress approved the 2025 fiscal package by unanimous vote in an early-morning marathon session that began at 12:20 AM.